SITE ANALYSIS PLAN

 Site analysis plans for improving your property development.

-A Site Analysis Plan is a land survey plan used to gain an understanding of your site and its context and the resulting constraints and opportunities for a development site.
+A Site Analysis Plan is a land survey plan used to gain an understanding of your site and its context.
+This enables stakeholders to identify the potential constraints and opportunities for a development site.
 A site analysis plan can be tailored by Realserve to include the level of detail required for your project, just like any of our topographic survey plans.

-- Planning use of natural light and ventilation for a greener environment.
+- Plan use of natural light and ventilation for a greener environment

-- Maintaining of existing character within your urban environment.
+- Maintain existing character within your urban environment

-- Making cost effective developments in relation to services and existing land uses.
+- Make cost effective developments in relation to services and existing land uses

 You may also require a site analysis plan as they are often a council development requirement.
 They assist the council in assessing proposed properties and developments.
-Our experienced surveyors are located countrywide and can give you expert advice based on your specific location and the location of your site.
+Our experienced surveyors are located countrywide and can give you expert advice based on your site, whether it’s located in a metropolitan or rural area.

 Our typical process

 We utilise the latest surveying technology to capture our data then produce our site analysis plans.
-Using the latest CAD software programs everything is captured and processed accurately to start producing our site plans.
 The equipment we use is state of the art, ranging from traditional total stations to 3D laser scanning or RPA (drone).
-We only use the latest software tools including AutoCAD & Revit.

 Once our plans are drafted they go through an intensive QA process via an independent audit to ensure that what we have captured is delivered to the highest levels of accuracy possible.